Frequently Asked QuestionsThis information will help answer all of your questions.

 The ride offers only minimal support.

 The course will be marked; Cue Sheets will be available.
 All pre-registered participants will be emailed GPS Data.
+Use of GPS data and cue sheets is highly advised.

 There is only 1 aid station (ca mile 54), but the course has been designed specifically to go past stores and restaurants.
 Please see the course map.